 - Consider lifestyle changes: Life moves fast.
 And when your life changes, your insurance requirements and possible discounts change.
 For example, if you've stockpiled a healthy emergency fund, consider raising your deductible.
 If you got married, you will probably qualify for a home insurance discount.
 If your credit improves, you can ask your insurer to reassess your insurance score.

 - Shop around: It's common for homeowners to stick with their current insurance company, even in the face of rising rates and poor consumer satisfaction.
-But you're losing money by not shopping around and comparing quotes from different homeowners insurance companies.
+But you're losing money by not shopping around and comparing the rates of different homeowners insurance companies.
 Each insurance company uses their own pricing metrics, so these companies may charge different prices for identical coverage.
 Plus, it's common for insurance companies to regularly raise rates, even if you haven't filed claims.
 Why?
 They're counting on consumers deciding that finding a new insurance company is too much work.
 If you want to lower your premium, getting quotes from other insurance companies is a must.

 - Avoid claims: It's a simple equation.
 If you file a claim, your insurance premium will go up.
 But if you can survive a couple years without filing a claim, you can usually negotiate a lower rate with your insurance company.
 This requires an emergency fund and a little bit of luck.
 Stay on top of maintenance and avoid filing a claim whenever possible.
 Of course, if your roof is blown off by a tornado, you're going to want to file a claim.